Reading Time: 2 minutes

 Every day, we advise dozens of people on medical repatriation from abroad.
 We are often asked whether using a ground ambulance to bring a patient home from abroad is a sensible alternative to using an emergency medical aircraft or any other medical transportation alternative.
 There are many reasons you might ask this, and we discuss these further below.

 Many people see an ambulance aircraft as a form of transport that is only available to rescue services or insurance companies.
-They have seen emergency ambulance helicopters being used for patient transport, but that obviously isn’t an option over a long distance, so many people think that a ground ambulance or rescue vehicle are the only option for private individuals.
-However, our emergency aircrafts, all equipped with intensive care equipment, are used for private repatriation every day, especially for long-distance and long-haul trips.
+They have seen emergency ambulance helicopters being used for patient transport, but that obviously isn’t an option over a long distance.
+As such, many people think that a ground ambulance or a rescue vehicle are the only options for private individuals.
+However, our emergency aircraft, all equipped with intensive care equipment, are used for private repatriation every day, especially for long-distance and long-haul trips.

 Some relatives also believe that it takes longer to prepare an air ambulance – with its pilots and team of doctors – in contrast to a normal ambulance.
 However, we can provide an air ambulance on the same day in most countries worldwide, and we can transport patients safely back to their home country (referred to as ‘medical repatriation’) in just a few hours.